CelPyn/shipping/README.md

-# shipping
+# Shipping
-This is a docker config for a php development zone, used by me for a class.
+This is a docker image that contains a basic LAMP stack.

-It uses docker containers to build the dev zone.
 The images used are:
   - php:7-apache
   - mysql:5.7